lspector/lexicase.ai/README.md

-# Lexicase GitHub Pages Site
+# Lexicase.ai

-This repository contains the source code for the Lexicase project website, hosted on GitHub Pages.
+This repository contains the source code for the Lexicase.ai website, hosted on GitHub Pages.

 ## About